 Then you have to create Dockerfile in your PhpStorm project.
 In most cases, you might need just a ready-to-use web-server.
 So if you don’t know how to write this one I created universal Dockerfile for this purpose:

 Ok.
-Now let's explain what that instruction file do.
+Now let's explain what that instruction file does.

 Please note that if we want to access our website via mywebsite.dev – then we have to add this alias into C:\Windows\system32\drivers\etc\hosts.

-Also we'll have ability to connect to MySQL from our computer outside the Docker.
-Also as you might see our project has name "mywebsite".
-Of course you can change it to yours.
+Also, we'll have the ability to connect to MySQL from our computer outside the Docker.
+Also as you might see our project has the name "mywebsite".
+Of course, you can change it to yours.

 Next step we have to create configuration files that will be copied to our system in Docker.
-Here is configuration for nginx website.
+Here is a configuration for Nginx website.
 Please note that we are redirecting all request to index.php:

 php.ini (just copy and paste from default settings and add lines at the bottom of the file):